logo still in the oven, but we are already here

 Hi, we're Mari & Sérgio

 We haven't always been comfortable with disagreement.
-Like many of us, we learned to avoid it, postpone it, hope it would go away.
-But somewhere along the way, we started approaching it differently.
-We discovered frameworks and tools that made conflict less scary and more... workable.
+Like many of us, we learned to avoid it or hope it would go away.
+Over time, we found approaches that made conflict less scary — and more workable.

-After years of exploring these approaches, we want to share what we've learned and keep learning together with you.
+Now we want to share what we've learned, and keep learning together with you.

 Languages we speak: